 - In June 2019, both LabCorp and Quest Diagnostics experienced third-party data breaches that exposed 7.7 million and 11.9 million records, respectively.
 Included in the exposed records were names, birthdates, addresses, phone numbers, dates of service, and more ranging from August 2018 to March 2019.
 Both breaches were caused by a hacker that gained access to American Medical Collection Agency’s system—a third-party that the two companies have in common.

 - In June 2017, the Ukrainian tax-filing software company, MEDoc, was breached.
 Its servers pushed a malicious software update to clients, which caused the NotPetya outbreak.
 Almost every company with offices in the Ukraine was affected by this malicious update as many rely on MEDoc for tax accounting.
-In addition to the threat of malicious software updates, our team recently predicted the weaponization of adware in our 2019 Cybersecurity Threat Outlook report.

 - In 2013, the retailer Target was breached when its HVAC vendor, Fazio Mechanical Services, had an employee’s credentials compromised.
 Attackers used this account to gain access to Target’s web services dedicated to vendors.
 It is critical for clients to identify trusted networks and connected third parties and profile the digital threat footprint for each.
 Our team offers clients this level of visibility and prioritizes external digital risk exposures through our Attacker Reconnaissance Service.